Hot Spots: Why Some Teams, Workplaces, and Organisations Buzz with Energy - and Others Don't. Lynda Gratton

 You always know when you are in a Hot Spot.
-You feel energized and vibrantly alive.
+You feel energised and vibrantly alive.
 Your brain is buzzing with ideas, and the people around you share your joy and excitement.
 The energy is palpable, bright, shining.
 These are times when what you and others have always known becomes clearer, when adding value becomes more possible.
 Times when the ideas and insights from others miraculously combine with your own in a process of synthesis from which spring novelty, new ideas, and innovation.
 Times when you explore together what previously seemed opaque and distant.
 We can all remember being in Hot Spots, when working with other people was never more exciting and exhilarating and when you knew deep in your heart that what you were jointly achieving was important and purposeful.
 On such occasions, time seems to rush by as you and those around you are in the flow.
 Time even seems to stand still.
 We enjoy being part of a Hot Spot, and we are healthier, happier people as a result.

 When Hot Spots arise in and between companies, they provide energy for exploiting and applying knowledge that is already known and genuinely exploring what was previously unknown.
 As a consequence, Hot Spots are marvelous creators of value for organizations and wonderful, life-enhancing phenomena for each of us.